 Remember when I said that Focusrite is one of the best brands in the world of audio interfaces?

 Yup, that still holds true.

 The Scarlett Solo is the smaller version of the 3rd generation series of the brand.

-We love this USB audio interface because it does NOT need an external power supply.
+I love this USB audio interface because it doesn’t need an external power supply.

-- All you’d need to do is connect it directly to your computer and start recording.
+All you need to do is connect it to your computer and start recording!

 Even with only one instrument input and two stereo outputs, it has a sampling rate of 24-bit and has super low latency monitoring, especially when bundled with Pro Tools.

-To give you a little background about why Pro Tools is a GREAT thing to have with your audio interface, we’ll briefly explain below what it really is.
+To give you a little background about why Pro Tools is a GREAT thing to have with your audio interface, I’ll briefly explain what it is.

-- It is the FIRST creative pack of Focusrite where you can mix and match different and interesting sound effects to your musical production.
+- It’s the FIRST creative pack of Focusrite that lets you mix and match different and interesting sound effects to your musical production.

 - Here, you can also make your music more synthetic or warm.